reevoo/sapience-rb/README.md

 end
 ```

-if you already have got your grape applications sprinkled with calls to API.logger, and you do
+**Note**: if you already have got your grape applications sprinkled with calls to API.logger, and you do
 not want to have to replace all those calls to Sapience.logger manually, then just re-assign your logger
 after including the Sapience middleware, like below: